AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 ## True
 ```

 Bingo!
-Here we have specified the ‘order’ option to be ‘F’ for
+Here we have specified the `order=` option to be `'F'` for
-‘Fortran’-style for filling the array, where the first index iterates
+‘`Fortran`’-style for filling the array, where the first index iterates
-the fastest (rather than the last index, which is the default “C”
+the fastest (rather than the last index, which is the default `C`
 functionality).
 This then produces a match between the languages.
 Of
-course, when working within **R** or **python** alone you just need to
+course, when working within `R` or `python` alone you just need to be
-be internally consistent.
+internally consistent.
 But this difference might be important when
 switching between languages (or mixing them, as discussed later).

 <!--}}}-->

 # Lists and dictionaries <!--{{{-->

-Python and **R** both have the functionality to specify complex
+`python` and `R` both have the functionality to specify complex
 structures of data called lists.
-In **R**, the “list” is an extremely
+In `R`, the `list()` is an extremely
 flexible data structure that is generally used for storing highly
-complex combinations of data types.
-Python has two implementations of
+complex combinations of data types. `python` has two implementations of
-list-like structures: the list (which is indexed by number) and the
+list-like structures: the list (which is indexed by number and is
-dictionary (which is indexed by name).
-There are fundamental differences
+defined using square brackets `[...]`) and the dictionary (which is
+indexed by name and is defined using curly braces `{...}`).
+There are
-to how these are implemented under-the-hood in **python**, but for now
+fundamental differences to how these are implemented under-the-hood in
-we’ll focus on their use.
+`python`, but for now we’ll focus on their use.

-Declaration of lists in **R** uses the list() function:
+Declaration of lists in `R` uses the `list()` function:

 ``` r
 #Lists in R